timeades/GoogleMaps-clone/README.md

 WIP

-using mapbox to build this clone.
-It's still a work in progress and more functionality will be added.
+using mapbox, https://www.mapbox.com/, to build this clone.
+It's still a work in progress and more functionality will be added https://docs.mapbox.com/mapbox-gl-js/api/

 Currently you can:
 1. Allow your current location to center the map at a zoom level of 15